worktheclock/replit.github.io/Teams/TeachYourKid.md

 #### Build an entirely new game

-Once you're both comfortable with the Python Play syntax that make up this game, take a look at all the building blocks available in [the documentation](https://github.com/replit/play) and build something fun!
+Once you're both comfortable with the Python Play syntax that makes up this game, take a look at all the building blocks available in [the documentation](https://github.com/replit/play) and build something fun!

 ## Building more advanced games with PyGame

-PyGame is more complicated than Python Play, but it also has a larger community and many [pre-built examples](https://www.pygame.org/docs/ref/examples.html) included that you can use as a starting point.
+PyGame is more complicated than Python Play, but it also has a larger community and many [pre-built examples](https://www.pygame.org/docs/ref/examples.html) that you can use as a starting point.

-It's likely that your child will benefit from starting out with some easier libraries and moving up to Python play over time.
+It's likely that your child will benefit from starting out with some easier libraries and moving up to Python Play over time.
 But if you want to jump in the deep end, we also have a [detailed tutorial](https://docs.repl.it/tutorials/07-building-a-game-with-pygame) on how to build a juggling game in PyGame.

 ## Drawing on a blank canvas with Basic

 Programming used to look pretty different.
 Older languages like BASIC relied heavily on `GOTO` statements and other constructs that are rarely seen in more modern languages.

-However these constructs are also 'closer to the metal' and they can help beginners understand how things like program flow are actually working under the hood.
+However, these constructs are also "closer to the metal" and they can help beginners understand how things like program flow actually work under the hood.

 [Classic Basic on Repl.it](https://docs.repl.it/misc/basic) combines the syntax of BASIC with some more modern features for the best of both worlds.

-At its simplest, it can be used like Microsoft Paint: to draw pixel-by-pixel on a canvas, but using code instead of your mouse
+At its simplest, it can be used like Microsoft Paint: to draw pixel by pixel on a canvas, but using code instead of your mouse.

 ![](/images/teamsForEducation/teach-your-kid/basic-example.png)

-Here's a starter example showing how to draw a dog pixel by pixel and then add a line using a for loop.
+Here's a starter example showing how to draw a dog pixel by pixel and then add a line using a `for` loop.

 Fork this [repl](https://repl.it/@ritza/coding-for-kids-basic) so that you and your child can draw together using code.

 Basic is definitely not limited to only drawing static pictures.
-For more inspiration, take a look at [this repl of a full snake game](https://repl.it/@ritza/BASIC-Kids-SnakeGame#program.bas) of a snake game.
+For more inspiration, take a look at this repl of a [full snake game](https://repl.it/@ritza/BASIC-Kids-SnakeGame#program.bas).

 ## Where next?

 Once your child understands the basics of programming they can move on to work through [our tutorials](https://docs.repl.it/tutorials/00-overview).

 While games are often a good way to get children hooked on programming, many children also prefer building non-game programs.
-See whether they are most interested in games, web application development, or even something like data visualisation and then double down on finding more examples that match their interests.
+See whether they are most interested in games, web application development or even something like data visualisation and then double down on finding more examples that match their interests.

 It is also a good time to introduce kids to 'computational thinking'.
 [CS Unplugged](https://csunplugged.org/en/) is  a good resource for teaching beginners the foundations of computer science without a computer.